 - Big bags cannot be taken inside, so bring only small items that you might need.

 - Get a local guide (₹300–₹500) to share stories about carvings, kings, and ancient legends.
-You’ll hear lots of cool things you might otherwise miss!
+You’ll hear many cool things you might otherwise miss!

 Frequently Asked Questions (FAQs)